-Saxophonist Joonatan Rautiola is one of today's most recognized young Finnish soloists and a brilliant representative of the new generation of Nordic classical wind players.
+Saxophonist Joonatan Rautiola is one of today's most recognized Finnish soloists and a brilliant representative of the new generation of Nordic classical wind players.

 studied at the Sibelius Academy under Pekka Savijoki and in Paris with Nicolas